ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 ### Storing values within the index

 - The **heap file** approach is common because it avoids **duplicating** data when multiple secondary indexes are present: each index just references a location in the heap file, and the actual data is kept in one place -> Updating vlaues are efficient but can be challenging sometimes (see Dababase Internals Chap 1).
-- In some situations, the extra hop from the index to the heap file is too much of a per‐ formance penalty for reads, so it can be desirable to store the indexed row directly within an index.
+- In some situations, the extra hop from the index to the heap file is too much of a performance penalty for reads, so it can be desirable to store the indexed row directly within an index.
 This is known as a clustered index.
-- A compromise between a clustered index (storing all row data within the index) and a nonclustered index (storing only references to the data within the index) is known as a covering index or index with included columns, which stores some of a table’s columns within the index [33].
+- A compromise between a **clustered** index (storing all row data within the index) and a **nonclustered** index (storing only references to the data within the index) is known as a **covering index** or index with included columns, which stores some of a table’s columns within the index.
 This allows some queries to be answered by using the index alone.

 ### Multi-column indexes